Abdul Rahman Ya'kub: UMNO membership

-Abdul Rahman was appointed an executive member of United Malays National Organisation (UMNO) on 16 May 1965 during the 1966 Sarawak constitutional crisis.
+Abdul Rahman was appointed an executive member of United Malays National Organisation (UMNO) on 16 May 1965 during the Stephen Kalong Ningkan's land bill crisis.
 He was the vice-president of UMNO Datu Keramat branch and was a central committee member of the party although he was also a PBB member.
 In 1970, Abdul Rahman was one of the candidates vying for UMNO's vice-presidency.
 Rahman drafted the PBB constitution by adapting from the UMNO's constitution.
 Similar to UMNO's party structure, PBB adopted four levels of bureaucracy namely General Assembly, Supreme Council, branches, and sub-branches.
 This is similar to UMNO's organisational structure of national, negeri liaison office, division, and branches.
 At every party levels, PBB has youth and women wings which is also similar to UMNO's set up.
 Abdul Rahman was able to influence party policies and party elections during his term as PBB president from 1977 to 1981.

 It has been Rahman Yakub's intention to bring UMNO into Sarawak in order to unify national bumiputera politics.
 Such unification can become the base of the Malaysian federal/state governments.
 He complained the UMNO did not adapt its party policies to changing times; where UMNO should open to accept non-Muslim natives in Sarawak as UMNO members.
 In Rahman Ya'kub's opinion, UMNO's reluctance of accepting non-Muslim natives is not a healthy phenomenon, because by letting the non-Muslim members to join UMNO it can play a big role to help to strengthen the UMNO party and foster better union among the natives in Malaysia.
 Besides, the federal UMNO leaders can always come to Sarawak to convince their counterparts in East Malaysia for votes during the UMNO general assembly.
 Therefore, Rahman hoped that such measures enable federal UMNO leaders to appreciate local problems in Sarawak better, bridging the geographical divide between Peninsular Malaysia and east Malaysia.